When to Use the Simple Past vs the Imperfect Past in Portuguese

 The Imperfect Handles the Set Design

-While the Simple Past moves the action forward, the Imperfect (Pretérito Imperfeito) builds the Set Design.
+While the Simple Past pushes the action forward, the Imperfect (Pretérito Imperfeito) builds the set.

 It freezes the timeline to paint the picture.
-It covers the context, the weather, your feelings, or your habits.
-It tells us exactly what the world looked like while the plot was waiting for the main action to start.
+It covers context, weather, feelings, or habits.
+It shows what the world looked like while the plot was waiting for the main action to start.

 EnglishPortuguese